 \subsection{Gaze for Perception}

-Gaze serves as a key behavioral signal, revealing intentional cues and providing insights into attention, interest, and cognitive processes.
-Early research, constrained by the expense and accuracy limitations of gaze tracking equipment, focused on estimating gaze from third-person perspective images or videos \cite{ge1, Lv2021ImprovingDG,Zhang2024DomainConsistentAU,Lou2024PredictingRG,ge2,ge3,ge4} to predict human attention regions.
-With advancements in gaze tracking technology\cite{Chen20233DFR}, acquiring accurate gaze information has become more accessible, leading to the emergence of diverse datasets \cite{mogaze,gimo,actionsense,meccano,gazedrive,holoassist,aria,egobody} annotated with gaze information.
-Recent studies have expanded from simply capturing gaze to leveraging its contextual richness, such as inferring vehicle ego-trajectory \cite{gazedrive} or predicting interaction action labels \cite{liu2020forecasting}.
-However, existing gaze-motion datasets \cite{mogaze,gimo,actionsense,holoassist,aria,egobody} and methods largely overlook the crucial relationship between gaze and hand-object interaction—key for fine-grained intent inference and enhancing realism in applications like VR.
-From a dataset perspective, current datasets either lack hand pose capture \cite{mogaze,aria} or object pose capture \cite{gimo,holoassist,actionsense,egobody} as shown in Table \ref{tab:gaze data}.
-From a task perspective, most focus on human motion prediction\cite{gazemodiff,gazemotion,gimo}, neglecting the precision required for hand-object interactions, such as realistic contact, penetration avoidance, and plausible physical dynamics.
-Existing human motion prediction methods also rely heavily on historical motion sequences, using gaze data as auxiliary input within gaze-motion fusion encoders.
-These approaches fail to fully exploit the spatial relationships between gaze and objects and the temporal dynamics of gaze in hand-object interactions.
-To address these gaps, we present the first dataset to simultaneously capture 3D gaze, hand, and object interactions, with the novel task of gaze-guided hand-object interaction motion synthesis from an initial state, without relying on historical motions.
-To effectively capture the intentionality inherent in gaze, we design a gaze-guided spatial-temporal feature encoding as diffusion condition and develop a mechanism to select the diffusion results based on consistency scores computed between gaze-contact maps and gaze-interaction trajectories.
+Gaze is a key behavioral signal for inferring intentionality, attention, and cognitive processes.
+Early research, limited by equipment accuracy, focused on third-person gaze estimation \cite{ge1, Lv2021ImprovingDG,Zhang2024DomainConsistentAU,Lou2024PredictingRG,ge2,ge3,ge4} to predict human attention regions.
+Recent tracking advancements \cite{Chen20233DFR} have facilitated diverse first-person datasets \cite{mogaze,gimo,actionsense,meccano,gazedrive,holoassist,aria,egobody} that leverage gaze for contextual tasks like ego-trajectory inference \cite{gazedrive} or action labeling \cite{liu2020forecasting}.
+However, existing gaze-motion benchmarks \cite{mogaze,gimo,actionsense,holoassist,aria,egobody} largely overlook the link between gaze and hand-object interaction (HOI)—essential for fine-grained intent inference and realism in VR.
+Specifically, current datasets omit either hand \cite{mogaze,aria} or object poses \cite{gimo,holoassist,actionsense,egobody}, as shown in Table \ref{tab:gaze data}.
+Methodologically, most studies focus on human motion prediction \cite{gazemodiff,gazemotion,gimo}, treating gaze as auxiliary input to fusion encoders and relying heavily on historical sequences.
+These approaches fail to model HOI precision, such as realistic contact, penetration avoidance, and plausible physical dynamics.
+To bridge these gaps, we present the first dataset capturing 3D gaze, hand, and object interactions simultaneously.
+We introduce a novel task: gaze-guided HOI synthesis from an initial state without relying on historical motions.
+Our method utilizes gaze-guided spatial-temporal feature encoding as a diffusion condition and selects results based on gaze-contact and trajectory consistency scores to effectively capture the intentionality inherent in gaze.